marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 # Build a desktop VM

-In the following, we explain how to build your own custom Quantum Mobile image, allowing you to remove components you don't need and add new ones.
+In the following, we explain how to build your own custom Quantum Mobile VirtualBox image from scratch.

-The [quantum mobile repository](https://github.com/marvel-nccr/quantum-mobile) contains the Vagrant and [Ansible playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) required to set up the virtual machine from scratch.

 Calculate at least one hour for building the VM: